h1ddengames/JUnit-Template/README.md

 A Java 11 project template built to quick start new projects with minimal setup time.

-Please view the javadocs [here](https://h1ddengames.github.io/Project-Template "The javadocs for this project").
+Please view the Javadocs + Allure Reports [here](https://h1ddengames.github.io/Project-Template "The javadocs for this project").

 <br>